SaPhyoThuHtet/myanmar-nlp-tool/README.md

 3. Rabbit Converter, http://www.rabbit-converter.org/
 4. NLP Class UTYCC, https://github.com/ye-kyaw-thu/NLP-Class

-## Acknowledgement
+## Acknowledgment
-I would like to thank Dr Ye Kyaw Thu, Dr Hnin Aye Thant, Ma Aye Hninn Khaine, and Ma Yi Yi Chan Myae Win Shein for their guidances, support, and suggestions.
-The skills acquired from Dr Ye Kyaw Thu's NLP Class helped me a lot in order to develop new ideas in NLP Field and this repo.
-I would like to thank Dr Hnin Aye Thant for giving me such a great opportunity to be able to join UTYCC NLP class(2019-2020).
+I would like to thank Dr. Ye Kyaw Thu, Dr. Hnin Aye Thant, Ma Aye Hninn Khine, ​and Ma Yi Yi Chan Myae Win Shein for their guidance, support, and suggestions.
+The skills acquired from Dr. Ye Kyaw Thu's NLP Class helped me a lot in order to develop new ideas in NLP Field and this repo.

 ## License